 I have hesitated to write about the film before I finished reading the book.
 I have a way to go.
 I’m only in chapter 5, but have been surprised to discover that some of the most haunting elements of the film are drawn from the book.

 What’s wrong with the film?
 Among other things, for dramatic purposes, it depicts the Army as a villain.
 The Army denies the disorders with which the men struggle to come to terms.
-While seeking VA benefits in one scene, for example, an officer instructs one of the film’s protagonists that he shouldn’t be claiming disability because other soldiers might see his example and crack too.
+While seeking VA benefits in one scene, for example, one of the film’s protagonists is instructed by an officer that he shouldn’t be claiming disability because other soldiers might see his example and crack too.
 I didn’t believe it and found it annoying.

 The veterans’ difficulty finding prompt and adequate medical care through the VA (featured in the film) is nevertheless a familiar plight.
 Reading Finkel’s book, one sees in the person of Army vice chief of staff Peter Chiarelli (now retired) how the Army itself has struggled to come to terms with the stress disorders that the film memorably brings to life.
 One leaves the film wanting to learn more and do right by those whom we formulaically thank for their service.